Federal Drug Crimes

 Federal Drug Trafficking Penalties in Columbus

 In many federal drug cases, alleged offenders will be accused of drug trafficking because the violations typically involve alleged possession of more than a certain amount.
-Drug trafficking offenses carry steep penalties, including possibly mandatory minimum sentences for certain kinds of controlled substances.
+Drug trafficking offenses carry steep penalties, including possible mandatory minimum sentences for certain kinds of controlled substances.

 The current penalties for federal drug trafficking convictions are as follows: